 Motivation, defined in relation to employees in the workplace, is the extent to which persistent effort is directed towards a goal.
 The different factors motivating employees at work can be further subdivided into two broad categories – extrinsic and intrinsic.
 Extrinsic motivation stems from the work environment external to the task and it is usually applied by others (e.g. regular salary, fringe benefits, cash awards for excellent performance, etc.).
 Alternatively, intrinsic motivation, is thought to result from the direct relationship between the worker and the task and to come from within (e.g. one’s interest in the task, feeling competent, recognition, etc.).
-Motivation in the Workplace - this diagram visually depicts one of the common business frameworks, used by leaders to develop company strategy, tactics, models and approaches in an effort to enhance operations, marketing, develop new products and improve company competitive position..
+Motivation in the Workplace diagram.
+This is one of the top business frameworks encompassing strategy, project management, IT, internal processes and client experience.

 Tags: extrinsic, extrinsic motivation, hr business, hr courses, hr diagram, hr framework, hr learning, hr strategy, human resources, human resources courses, human resources diagram, human resources education, intrinsic, intrinsic motivation, motiation, workplace motivation